DDurant94/Library_management_system_MySQL/README.md

 To establish a connection to your MySQL server, use the necessary connection details (hostname, username, password, etc.): (Provided once customer decides to use this program within their system) Once LMS is intergraded the staff of the library will be able to add in information regarding to that library or transfer information from their old database.

-# Library Managment System Features:
+# Library Management System Features:
 Books:
 1. Adding:
-Each book needs a Title, Author, ISBN, Genre, Publication Date, Availability (auto set availabile when adding a new book).
+Each book needs a Title, Author, ISBN, Genre, Publication Date, Availability (auto set available when adding a new book).
 When adding a book it will auto add a Genre and or
 Author to the database.
 That is not the case when editing but only when adding a book into the database.
 3. Editing:
 Each book can be edited from the title the availability.